 For confidential assistance and counseling services, we encourage anyone to reach out to our staff, who will assist you and lend support during times of need:

-Villa Maria College complies with the requirements of the Clery Act and discloses information about crime statistics and various policies and procedures intended to keep Villa safe.
-The 2014 Annual Security Report can be read here: Villa Maria College Annual Security Report for 2015 A copy of this report is held in the Business Office located on the first floor of the Main Building.
+In compliance with the Clery Act, Villa Maria College discloses information about crime statistics and various policies and procedures intended to keep Villa safe.
+The 2020 Annual Security Report can be read here: Villa Maria College Annual Security Report 2021 A copy of this report is held in the Business Office located on the first floor of the Main Building.

-- Prospective employees are notified of the availability of the report via a direct link URL on the Employment section of the Villa website.
+- Prospective employees are notified of the availability of the report on the employment section of Villa’s website.

-- Prospective students are notified of the availability of the report via a direct link URL on the Admissions section of the Villa website.
+- Prospective students are notified of the availability of the report on the admissions section of Villa’s website.

 - A copy of this report is e-mailed to all current students and employees.